Likitha-dotcom/E-Commerce-Application/README.md

+# An E-commerce Microservices Application
-# E-Commerce-Application
+# Solution Overview

-Create a scalable e-commerce application
+Build a robust e-commerce application built on a microservices architecture using Spring technologies and other open-source tools.